se21m024/DataScience/ML - Exercise 2/se21m024_Stummer_ml_ex2_comp_eval.md

 | Random Forests (num trees: 100, max features: sqrt) | 0.7      | 0.684 | 0.380085 sec  | 0.013 sec    |
 | Random Forests (num trees: 100, max features: log2) | 0.691    | 0.676 | 0.275002 sec  | 0.012 sec    |

+<div style="page-break-after: always"></div>

 ## Interpretation

 ### Accuracy and F1 measure

 As expected, the choice of the extracted feature used to train the models with the songs of the music data set had a huge impact on the prediction results.

 When using the beats per minute (bpm) and the beats per minutes statistics (bpm_s) the classification accuracy was very poor.
-The F1 measure for bmp ranged from 0.012 (perceptron) to 0.134 (decision tree).
-The F1 measure for bmp_s ranged from 0.014 (perceptron) to 0.216 (random forests).
+The F1 measure for bpm ranged from 0.012 (perceptron) to 0.134 (decision tree).
+The F1 measure for bpm_s ranged from 0.014 (perceptron) to 0.216 (random forests).
 The F1 measure was significantly higher when using the chroma feature extraction, ranging from 0.275 (perceptron) to 0.444 (SVM).
 The most accurate classification with an F1 measure of 0.707 was achived by using the Mel-frequency cepstral coefficients (MFCCs) in combination with SVM.
 The next accurate results were reached by random forests (up to an F1 of 0.684), the decison tree (up to an F1 of 0.438) and the k-NN (up to an F1 of 0.364).
 The least accurate results for the MFCCs was reached by the perceptron with an F1 measure of 0.296.

-<div style="page-break-after: always"></div>

 ### Training and testing time